The Final Problem (Sherlock): Plot

-Mycroft reveals that five years before, he granted Eurus an unsupervised five-minute interview with Moriarty as a Christmas present in exchange for detecting national security threats to Britain.
+It is revealed that five years prior, Mycroft granted Eurus an unsupervised five-minute interview with Moriarty as a Christmas present in exchange for detecting national security threats to Britain.
 During that time, Moriarty agreed to record video messages for her.

+John wakes up in Eurus’ cell with Sherlock, Mycroft, and the governor and the young girl's distress call comes through the speakers.
+Sherlock tries to talk to the girl, but Eurus stops the call.

-After forcing the governor to commit suicide, Eurus mentally torments Sherlock, Mycroft, and Watson, forcing them into sinister games to save their lives while videos of Moriarty heckle them.
+After forcing the governor to kill himself, Eurus mentally torments Sherlock, Mycroft, and Watson, forcing them into sinister games to save their lives while videos of Moriarty taunt them.
 Although Eurus forces Sherlock onward with the prospect of saving the girl on the aeroplane, he eventually stops the games by threatening to shoot himself when she orders him to murder either John or Mycroft.
 Furious, Eurus uses tranquilliser darts on the three of them.

 Sherlock wakes up near the burnt-out wreckage of his family's old house.
 He speaks to the girl in the aeroplane to guide her in landing safely.
 John wakes up chained at the bottom of a well.
 As Eurus raises the water level in the well, John finds a human skull there.
-Sherlock realizes that what he thought was his dog Redbeard was his childhood friend, Victor Trevor.
-Eurus threw him into the well and left him for dead because she felt left out of Sherlock's attention as a child.
-Sherlock then deciphers the song's real meaning that Eurus originally taunted him with when Victor went missing, which reveals that she wants him to find her.
-Sherlock deduces that the girl in the plane is Eurus's mental metaphor and that the game has been a cry for help.
-With Eurus' puzzle solved, Sherlock sends her back to Sherrinford after rescuing John.
+Sherlock realizes that what he thought was his dog Redbeard was his childhood friend, Victor Trevor and his name when they played as pirates, and who Eurus threw into the well and left for dead because she felt left out of Sherlock's attention as a child.

+Sherlock then figures out where Eurus is hiding by deciphering the real meaning of the song that Eurus originally taunted him with when Victor went missing, which reveals that she wants him to find her.
+It is also revealed that the little girl on the aeroplane has been Eurus all along and the game has been a cry for help, for whenever she closes her eyes Eurus finds herself all alone.
+After helping her, Sherlock sends her back to Sherrinford once he rescues John.